mufana/mufana.github.io/_posts/2017-11-20-Automating-HR-Process.md

 I also want to make sure that I only create folders that don't exist.
 To do that I create a simple test. ```$Test = (test-path -path $Location\$FolderName)```.

-Last I validate the test within an 'if/else' statement.
+Last I validate the test within an 'if/else' constructor.

 The script: